-(ii) Accounting Standards and Interpretations issued but not yet effective
+(ii) Accounting Standards and Interpretations issued but not yet effective.

-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective and have not been adopted by the Group for the annual reporting period ending 30 June 2012 are outlined in the table below.
-The impact of these new standards and interpretations has not been assessed.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet effective and have not been adopted by the Group for the annual reporting period ended 30 June 2013 are outlined in the table below.
+The impact of these new standards and interpretations has not been assessed, except for those otherwise outlined below.